Ecuador

-Climate and Weather of Ecuador
+Climate overview of Ecuador

 Although Ecuador is not a particularly large country, it has many different climate types, largely determined by altitude.
 The lower parts of the country in the southwest have a subtropical climate, while the northwest has a tropical climate.
 Once you go further inland, the climate changes to a maritime climate, and the highest areas have a high mountain climate.